Tag Archives: 1990s scents

 I was once slapped, really hard, across the face, because a girl’s taste in perfume differed from my own.

-As my cheek smarted, and her boyfriend and mine, and other onlookers (at a mutual friend’s wedding) sat gobsmacked in anxious silence wondering about what would happen next, it struck me quite forcefully how the conservative U.S sense of perfume can be so wildly different to the European.
+As my cheek smarted, and her boyfriend and mine, and other onlookers (at a mutual friend’s wedding) sat gobsmacked in anxious silence wondering about what would happen next, it struck me quite forcefully how the conservative U.S sense of perfume can be so wildly- WILDLY! – different to the European.

 The girl (whose name I am not allowed to use; I can still hear her drunk, screaming at the top of her lungs, “I will sue you!
 I will fuck you!
-I will fucking take you down if you print my name!”) was sitting across from me, and being the quintessential sassy American blonde, I knew I would have to interview her on her perfume tastes, as, all irony aside, I do love how American girls smell: so peachy clean, so apple-fresh ( I remember almost swooning when my friend Theresa wore Tiffany at a bar one night…somehow we Europeans can never quite catch that strawberried, faultlessly clean halo of shower-gelled hygiene..)
+I will fucking take you down if you print my name!”) was sitting across from me, and being the quintessential sassy American blonde I knew I would have to interview her on her perfume tastes, as, all irony aside, I do genuinely love how most American girls smell: so peachy clean, soft, so apple-fresh ( I remember almost swooning with pleasure when my friend Theresa wore the original Tiffany at a bar one night…………somehow we Europeans can never quite catch that strawberried, faultlessly clean yet strangely sexy halo of shower-gelled hygiene and fresh-pressed laundry…)

-Back inside, my Nº 19 was quickly, rudely, dissed as too ‘woodsie and girly’ (she was a firm believer in men smelling like men, and I won’t even go into what her favourites were….) and, anyway, perhaps she was right.
-The Chanel doesn’t work every time on me as I am always waiting for the leather and vetiver to make itself known, not the powdery iris and neroli which sometimes predominates instead, and even I knew that on that particular evening I had made the wrong choice (a familiar agony for true perfumists, when you know you have selected the wrong scent on a particular occasion and you can’t relax for the rest of the evening….)
+Back inside, over enchiladas,my Nº 19 was quickly, quite rudely, immediately dissed as too ‘woodsie and girly’ (she was a firm believer in men smelling like men) and, anyway, perhaps, on that occasion, she was right.
+The Chanel doesn’t work every time on me for whatever reason – temperature, that day’s body chemistry, and I am always waiting for the leather and citric vetiver to make itself known, not the powdery iris and neroli which can sometimes predominate instead, and even I knew that on that particular evening I had made the wrong choice (a familiar agony for true perfumists, when you know you have selected the wrong scent on a particular occasion and you can’t relax for the rest of the evening….)

-However, her own choices also made me laugh out loud : every ‘clean’, ‘fresh’ ‘sexy’ perfume in the book that I ferociously, but good humouredly (or so I thought) dissed back.
+However, her own choices also made me laugh out loud : such thoroughly dreadful .
+Every ‘clean’, ‘fresh’ ‘sexy’ perfume in the book that she thought were god’s gift to perfume and humanity but which I ferociously, but good humouredly (or so I thought) dissed back as they basically proclaimed her to be an olfactory moron.
 Ralph Lauren Romance?
 Give me a break.
 Vera Wang?
 Oh, don’t make me laugh…

-It was a body lotion she was carrying in her bag, though, something she thought was exotic and alluring and pretty, that caused the assault.
-It was so bad, so truly vile ( Bath And Body Works ‘Japanese Cherry Blossom’ I think, so pink, so chemical and not even remotely related to the smell of the sakura) that I just had to tell her my truth, not expecting for one moment that her exquisitely manicured hand would then coming smashing down across my face…..
+It was a body lotion she was carrying in her bag, though, something she thought was exotic and alluring and pretty, that caused the actual assault.
+It was so bad, so truly and utterly vile ( Bath And Body Works ‘Japanese Cherry Blossom’ I think, so pink, so chemical and not even remotely related to the smell of the sakura) that I just had to tell her my truth, not expecting for one moment that her exquisitely manicured hand would then coming smashing down, hard, across my face…..

 Image